-In many ways, the process of developing a recurring revenue business for integration starts before you win an RFP or begin any contracted work because your sales team needs to lay the groundwork for what happens after the job finishes.
+In many ways, developing a recurring revenue business for integration starts before you win an RFP or begin any contracted work.
+Your sales team needs to lay the groundwork for what happens after the job finishes.

-While it’s true that service contracts only begin after the project is complete, the ability for your technicians to supplement customer systems with valuable and timely expertise shouldn’t be underestimated or undervalued.
+While it’s true that service contracts only begin after the project is complete, the ability of your technicians to supplement customer systems with valuable and timely expertise shouldn’t be underestimated or undervalued.

 Integrators who wait to discuss maintenance contracts and highlight the benefits of that service run the risk of the customer interpreting a service solution as an add-on rather than a core value offering.

 Because securing a long-term service contract with your customer is essential in the recurring revenue model, technicians need to bring the concept up early and often so that customers understand the need, and your solution, for long-term care.

 Integrators often prioritize new projects over service contracts for higher immediate profits.
 Yet, embracing service contracts in the security industry, centered on physical security systems and new technologies, offers ongoing revenue and client rapport.
 In a complex security landscape, service contracts en